 Above-ground Coiba National Park is stunning as well.
 Snorkelling and hiking trips will get you close to the flora and wildlife and you can visit the abandoned prison.
 I saw tropical birds fluttering past, hundreds of little crabs scuffling around the beaches, and dolphins breaching offshore.

 I stayed at Ecolodge Deseo Bamboo, a guesthouse run by the most hospitable owner I’ve ever met, who regularly fed us homemade sashimi from just-caught fish.
 The lodge is located a 20-minute walk outside of town, but there’s a lovely shortcut through woods and pastures that takes you straight to the beach.
-I liked that it was in the wooded area just outside of town, rather than in the town itself.
+I loved this place and it made my stay in Santa Catalina much more special!

 5. Boquete